andreas-taranetz/react-intro/pages/03-dom-manipulation.md

 1. **Trigger**
     - _"making an order"_
-    - initial render → start at root
+    - on initial render → start at root
-    - state updates → start where the update occured
+    - after state updates → start where the update occured

 <v-click>